The short answer is changing jobs can affect your loan approval.

 When a job change would have a negative impact

 If your job change makes your income less predictable, this could be a bigger red flag for your loan officer.
 Here are some scenarios that could impact your mortgage approval process.

 Commissioned, bonus and overtime income is generally going to be averaged over the last 24 months.
 So if you don’t have a two-year history earning this type of pay, it will likely be hard to qualify for a loan.
 Changing to this type of pay structure could cause headaches and possibly even derail your mortgage approval.

 If you are thinking about going from an employee who receives W-2s to an independent contractor or starting your own business, don’t do it right before (or during) your mortgage process.
 Although there are some loan programs that allow for just one year of self-employment history, most lenders want to see a two-year history of your finances if you’re self-employed.

-Further, when you go from being a W-2’d employee to 1099’d, an underwriter cannot properly calculate your income without your tax returns.
+Further, when you go from being a W-2 employee to a 1099 employee, an underwriter cannot properly calculate your income without your tax returns.
 This means your mortgage approval will need to be delayed until after you file your taxes and you will need to pay any taxes owed before you can use your new self-employment income.

-Frequent lateral job moves.
 Job changes that suggest career progression, such as from intern to full-time employee to manager at the same company, won’t raise eyebrows.
 But applicants with a history of steady employment and frequent job changes that don’t indicate professional growth may appear flighty.

 What documentation will I need to provide?